A1Liu/a1liu/config/install/Windows.md

 user interface through the task bar, and the only way to fully remove things like the news widget is to disable the task bar completely, so do that as well.

+## Actual Setup
-However, there are a few things that are useful to do in addition to removing as much bloatware and spyware as Microsoft will allow you to:
+There are a few things that are useful to do in addition to removing as much bloatware and spyware as Microsoft will allow you to:

 1. Enable developer mode and associated features (Settings -&gt; Updates &amp; Security